PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

 --------

 Now that we have added the nodes in the network, we need to combine them to a so called Journey in *JuPedSim*.
-An agent will always continue its moving along the transitions of a journey after completing its current stage.
+An agent will always continue to move along the transitions of a journey after completing its current stage.
 But before we can add transitions we have to create Journeys:

 .. code-block:: python